Age Scotland teamed up with the University of Stirling to conduct research on quality of life in later years.

-Over 30 community researchers across Scotland are working to find out what the essence of a good life is and what older people need to achieve and/or maintain it.
-The project, which is funded by the Life Changes Trust, will also explore how quality of life differs for people with a long term condition, like dementia, as well as older people who become carers for a loved one.
+Over 30 community researchers across Scotland worked together to establish what the essence of a good life is and what older people need to achieve and/or maintain it.
+The project, funded by the Life Changes Trust, also explored how quality of life differs for people with a long term condition, like dementia, as well as older people who become carers for a loved one.

 Researchers used a number of methods to gather information, including focus groups across the country, from Shapinsay in Orkney to Galashiels in the Borders.